PRE-STUDENT TEACHING EDUCATIONAL FIELD EXPERIENCES

 The university provides laboratory settings for pre-student teaching educational field experiences in the on-campus Burris Laboratory School as well as in affiliated public school systems in Muncie and others within commuting distance.
 Seminars with a college supervisor are an integral part of the field experiences for these courses.

-Student teaching in Indiana gives students an opportunity to develop teaching competence under the supervision of professionally licensed teachers cooperating with the university in the student teaching program.
+Student teaching in Indiana gives students an opportunity to develop teaching competence under the supervision of professionally licensed mentor teachers collaborating with the university in the student teaching program.

-Performance in student teaching is assessed using a performance assessment instrument completed by the cooperating teacher in collaboration with the University supervisor.
+Performance in student teaching is assessed using a performance assessment instrument completed by the mentor teacher in collaboration with the University supervisor.
 The final grade in student teaching is recorded as credit/no credit.

 Application for Student Teaching

-Official notification of the student teaching assignment will be mailed to each student's home address and posted on the Web.
+Official notification of the student teaching assignment will be emailed to the student.
+In addition, students can view their placement status in Tk-20 at any time.
 Final eligibility is determined after final grades are posted just prior to student teaching.

 Students must be free of outside commitments that might interfere with full-time student teaching obligations.
 Students should not be regularly employed, nor should they carry heavy loads of extracurricular activities.
-Enrollment for course overload during the semester is permitted only with approval of the Director of the Office of Teacher Education Services.
+Enrollment for course overload during the semester is permitted only with approval of the Director of the Office of Teacher Education Services and Clincial Practice.

 Student teaching requirements also include a set number of days in seminars conducted by the university supervisor at the beginning and end of the semester.

-Candidates pursuing licensure in special education are required to spend 16 weeks in full-time student teaching.
-They must register for 12 credit hours of student teaching.
+All candidates pursuing licensure as teachers are required to spend 16 weeks in full-time student teaching.
+They must register for 12 credit hours in student teaching.